 Experience Hendrix and Legacy Recordings will issue a new Jimi Hendrix studio album, Both Sides Of The Sky, on March 9.
-The 13-song collection features 10 never before released recordings made by the late legendary guitarist between between January 1968 and February 1970.
+The 13-song collection features 10 never before released recordings made by the late legendary guitarist between January 1968 and February 1970.

-Marking the third installment of posthumously issued, previously unreleased recordings made by Hendrix, Both Sides Of The Sky follows 2013’s People, Hell And Angels and 2010’s Beginning WIth Valleys of Neptune.
+Marking the third installment of posthumously issued, previously unreleased recordings made by Hendrix, Both Sides Of The Sky follows 2013’s People, Hell And Angels and 2010’s Beginning With Valleys of Neptune.
 The latest release was co-produced by John McDermott, and Janie Hendrix, as well as Eddie Kramer who engineered every Hendrix album recorded prior to the guitarist’s death on September 18, 1970.

 “Since Experience Hendrix began its restoration of the Jimi Hendrix music catalog in 1997, our goal has been to present these important recordings to Jimi’s fans in the best possible quality,” McDermott stated.
 “We are excited about achieving that.
 We’ve also been intent on generating album releases which present this amazing music in its proper context.”